Single Sign-On (SSO) for WP Engine User Portal

 • App Name: WP Engine User Portal

 • Description: The WordPress Digital Experience Platform.
-Bring your vision to life in breakthrough experiences, built on the best platform for developing and hosting fast, reliable, and secure WordPress sites.
+Bring your vision to life in breakthrough experiences, built on the best platform for developing and hosting fast, reliable, and secure hosting for WordPress sites.

 • App Icon: Download and save the WPEngine-SSO-Google-Logo.png file here.
 Then upload this file as the app icon.